tommy-mitchell/listr-cli/readme.md

 ### Named Tasks

 Tasks can be prefixed with a custom name.
+Multi-word titles must be surrounded by quotes.
 By default, task titles use the first word of a command.

 <details>
 <summary>Example</summary>